Building in the Caribbean: A Practical Guide to Climate, Materials, and Permits

 How long does permitting take in the USVI, and what agencies are involved?

 The variables that make Caribbean construction complex are knowable.
 The expensive mistakes are, almost without exception, avoidable — but only if the right questions are asked before the first drawing is produced.
+Climate, terrain, materials, utilities, and permits are not surprises.
+They are the brief.

 If you are planning a custom build in the USVI or broader Caribbean, Office Hours is a good starting point — a focused consultation before you commit to anything.